beAuthentic/askclass-news-theme/content/_posts/2022-06-15-the-academy.md

 A pupil and friend of Socrates, and taught one of the greatest philosopher, Aristotle.
 <!--more-->

-Plato produced 35 dialogues and 13 letters works including:
+Plato produced 35 dialogues and 13 letters including:

 - Early (Socratic dialogues):
   - The Apology